seeratawan01/autocapture.js/README.md

     // The importent thing is to return the array of objects with the following structure. return [
       {
+        // The name of the event to added in payload.
+        name: 'content-loaded',
         // The element to bind the event listener to.
 (Required)
         target: document,
         // The event to listen to.
 (Required)